Key Takeaways

 Directors and Officers (D&O)

 Shareholders, employees or clients can sue company executives personally over business decisions.
-Without D&O coverage, leaders pay legal costs out of their own pockets.
+D&O coverage protects leaders from paying legal costs out of their own pockets.

 Professional Liability vs. E&O: Bottom Line

-E&O and professional liability insurance are identical coverage with different names used by different professions.
-While they protect against professional mistakes and client lawsuits, you'll need additional coverage for employee injuries and cyber risks.
-Consider adding general liability, cyber protection and workers' compensation for more comprehensive financial protection.
+E&O and professional liability insurance provide identical coverage with different names used by different professions.
+While both protect against professional mistakes and client lawsuits, you'll need additional coverage for employee injuries and cyber risks.
+Consider adding general liability, cyber protection and workers' compensation for comprehensive financial protection.

 E&O Insurance vs. Professional Liability: FAQ